Migrating to Kubernetes with zero downtime: the why and how

 Let’s look back at our consensus formula: lower(n/2)+1 instances with at least 3 instances.
 We can translate this to zones, which would result in lower(n/2)+1 zones with at least 3 zones.

-3 master nodes spread across 2 zones3 master nodes spread across 2 zones
+3 master nodes spread across 2 zones

-3 master nodes spread across 3 zones3 master nodes spread across 3 zones
+3 master nodes spread across 3 zones

 With kops, this too is simple.
 By specifying the zones we want to run both our masters and nodes in, we can configure HA at the zone level.
 This however is where we ran into our first roadblock.
 For arbitrary reasons, when we started Manifold, we decided to use the us-west-1 region.
 As it turns out, this region only has 2 zones available.
 This meant that we’d have to find another solution to tolerate zone failure.